Learning in the Digital Learning Lab

-McGraw Center staff and DLL Assistants employ a consultative approach to support project-based learning.
+McGraw Center staff and DLL assistants employ a consultative approach to support project-based learning.
 The DLL provides hardware & software training, project planning, collaborative strategies, data visualization, and effective storytelling for digital publications.
-Individual training, and a growing online knowledgebase, provides strategies and guidance on effectively using digital media and industry standard software to build or enhance course projects and independent work.
+Individual training and a growing online knowledge base provide strategies and guidance on effectively using digital media and industry standard software to build or enhance course projects and independent work.

 Peer Technology Consultants (one-on-one)